makersacademy/rps-challenge/README.md

 * If no players are entered, the computer will play as both players
 * Click the "Play!" button
 * Have fun playing Rock, Paper, Scissors, Lizard, Spock!

-## <a name="rules">Game Rules</a>

-* Rock defeats Scissors and Lizard
-* Paper defeats Rock and Spock
-* Scissors defeats Paper and Lizard
-* Lizard defeats Paper and Spock
-* Spock defeats Scissors and Rock

 ## <a name="tests">Running the tests</a>
 ```ruby